colleenjg/OpenScope_CA_Analysis/README.md

 `source activate aibs3`

-All of the appropriate libraries should then be loaded, and the modules can be imported for use in ipython, python scripts, or jupyter notebooks.
+All of the appropriate libraries should then be loaded, and the modules can be imported for use in ipython, python scripts, or jupyter notebooks, for example.

 **Scripts and modules**: